Jokioinen Railway: Freight traffic

-Freight traffic was the principal traffic on the railway from the very beginning until its closure.
+Freight was the principal traffic on the railway from the very beginning until its closure.
 Originally the railway was built to serve the needs of the expanding industries in Jokioinen and Forssa.
 The best year for freight traffic was 1940, during the short peace between the Winter War and the Continuation War, when a total of 90,000 tons of freight was carried on the Railway.
 The top year for passenger traffic was just after the Wars in 1945, when an annual total of 402,254 passengers was carried on the railway.

 Decline

 In the 1940s, the Jokioinen Railway faced growing competition from increasing road traffic.
 The war had slowed this competition down, but within 10 years passenger traffic had ended.
-The last passenger trains were withdrawn in 1954 and the railway started to use highway buses for its passenger services.
+The last passenger trains were withdrawn on 31 August 1954 and the railway started to use highway buses for its passenger services.